 Wire Strippers.
 Chances are that a regular old toolbox stripper won't work.
 Wire wrap requires 30 AWG solid wire with a special thin insulation.
 A universal V-notch stripper will nick and weaken or break the wire, and better strippers rarely strip wire that small.
 There are dedicated wire wrap strippers for industrial applications, but they're rather expensive, and most are not readily available through consumer distributors.
 The best bet is the stripper that comes with, or is built into, the hand wrap/unwrap tools or wire dispensers.

-Wire wrap wire is 30 AWG solid wire, with a special thin insulation, usually Kyner™ or Tefzel™.
+Wire wrap wire is 30 AWG solid wire, with a special thin insulation, usually Kynar™ or Tefzel™.
 It is sold by the roll, or by pre-stripped lengths, or in an OK Industries dispenser that cuts and strips rolled wire in one operation.
-The wire comes in an assortment of colors, and is carried by most distributors, including RadioShack.
+The wire comes in an assortment of colors, and is carried by many distributors.
 Wire sizes other that 30 AWG are not available from most consumer distributors, and are usually special-order items for industrial applications.

 FIGURE 5 — PIPE ORGAN This is a homemade bench top holder for pre-cut/pre-stripped wires.
 It’s made from lengths of plastic water pipe glued into counterbored holes in a piece of wood.
 Inch marks on the wood help to measure spooled wire, which is conveniently stored on the end pipe.
 The safety pin is used to straighten “unwraps.”